PTarasenko/PTarasenko.github.io/_posts/2018-05-25-flightdelays.md

 <p>
 <font size="4"><b>Regression problem</b>
 <br>
 <font size="3">In this part as I mentioned before I used my variables in a different way rather than like in classification problem, I also create dummies from them.
 But the result was very poor, I tried LinearRegression, RidgeRegression, LassoRegression, ElasticNetRegression and RandomForestRegressor.
+All of them gave me <b>R^2 score: 0.10</b> which is very low.
+The main reason why I got this score because I used only this static features which is not enough for Regression problem.
+I could probably use variables such as: length of delay on departure, actual flight time.
+But I was focusing on static features only.
+At this stage I decided back to Classification problem and create few intervals of time which I managed to predict.